By Ana Pouvreau and Mark Porter

 Between them they polled 45% of the votes in the first round, the remaining 40% going to conservative candidate François Fillon, and Jean-Luc Mélenchon, of the hard left.
 On the domestic front Macron has promised 10,000 more policemen and gendarmes over the next five years, whereas Le Pen has trumped him by promising 15,000.

 Fear has stalked the streets of France since March 2012 when a young Franco-Algerian signalled the start of a jihadist terreur with a series of brutal murders.
 Mohammed Merah, 23, gunned down three uniformed French soldiers on the streets of Toulouse and Montauban in revenge for France’s involvement in the war in Afghanistan.
-Merah then moved on to the Ozar Hatorah Jewish School in Toulouse where, in cold blood, he massacred a young rabbi and his two young sons, before shooting an eight-year-old girl in the head.
+Merah then moved on torah Jewish School in Toulouse where, in cold blood, he massacred a young rabbi and his two young sons, before shooting an eight-year-old girl in the head.

 In September 2014, when French air strikes on Iraq commenced, “war” was declared on France and its citizens by Islamic State.
 Daech called upon its jihadist network to strike wherever – and whenever – on the “bellicose French.”